ElhaiAgassi/OOP_Ex2/README.md

 Our goal at this part of the project is to  create a new two types that extend the functionality of Javas Concurrency Framework.
 Create a new type that provides an asynchronous task with priority and a ThreadPool type that supports tasks priority.

-We create a two classes:
+We created a two classes:
 Task & CustomExecutor
 ____
 ## Task